The Blood Red Mountain Band

 Recently the band recorded the pivotal track for the award winning

-Or you can listen to the track 'Purple Heather' on our Breaking Tunes Player!
+short film 'Crossword'- You can listen to the track 'Purple Heather' on our Breaking Tunes Player!

 The Band are:

-Mark Flynn: guitar & vocals
+Mark Flynn: Guitar & vocals

 Joeby Browne: Bass, ukelele and vocals